drBenway/pixi-vn-wiki/start/assets-management.md

 # Assets management

+To load and manipulate assets you will need to use `Assets`. `Assets` is a class with many features and comes from the PixiJS library, if you want more information read [here](https://pixijs.com/8.x/guides/components/assets).

 In the examples so far we have loaded the "Textures" (images, gifs, videos...) of our canvas components and our sounds just before using them without connecting these asserts to a unique alias.

 This method works and keeps only the strictly necessary asserts in memory, but it has some disadvantages: